omersabary/omersabary.github.io/_pages/about.md

 ---

-My research interests are reconstruction algorithms for DNA storage systems, error characterization of the DNA storage channel and software and algorithms for DNA storage systems.
+My research interests are algorithms and information and coding theory for DNA applications.